-1.1 On the 3rd October 2016, the Scottish Fire and Rescue Service (SFRS) laid before the Scottish Parliament its new Strategic Plan for the period 2016 - 2019.
-As a result of this publication, the Service was legally obliged to review its existing local fire and rescue plans for the 32 local authorities across Scotland.
-On the completion of this review a new local fire and rescue plan for North Ayrshire was developed and following a public consultation was presented to the Police & Fire and Rescue Committee for approval on the 5th September 2017.
+- 1.1 On the 3rd October 2016, the Scottish Fire and Rescue Service (SFRS) laid before the Scottish Parliament its new Strategic Plan for the period 2016 2019.
+As a result of this publication, the Service was legally obliged to review its existing Local Fire and Rescue Plans for all 32 local authorities across Scotland. - 1.2 On the completion of this review a new Local Fire and Rescue Plan for North Ayrshire was developed and following a public consultation was presented to the Police & Fire and Rescue Committee for approval on the 5th September 2017.